DerGuru/The-Resonant/New Chapters/Part4/P4-08_Tokyo_Underground.md

 They descended again.
 Deeper.
 The resonance pressure built until Jason's head throbbed Orange and he had to consciously resist the urge to push back against it.

-The final chamber was massive—easily a hundred meters across, with barriers visible as shimmering distortions in the air.
+The final chamber was massive - easily a hundred meters across, with barriers visible as shimmering distortions in the air.
 Layer after layer of suppression fields, each one screaming with the effort of containing what lay within.

 And there, in the center: